microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 # TwoPaneLayout - Surface Duo Compose SDK

-**TwoPaneLayout** is a UI component for Jetpack Compose, which contains the layouts that help you create UI for dual-screen, foldable, and large-screen devices.
+**TwoPaneLayout** is a Jetpack Compose component that helps you create UI for dual-screen, foldable, and large-screen devices.
 TwoPaneLayout provides a two-pane layout for use at the top level of a UI.
 The component will place two panes side-by-side when the app is spanned on dual-screen, foldable and large-screen devices.
-The two panes can be horizontal or vertical, based on the orientation of the device, unless `paneMode` is configured.
+These panes can be horizontal or vertical, depending on the orientation of the device and the selected `paneMode`.

-When the app is spanned across a vertical hinge or fold, or when the width is larger than height of screen on large-screen device, pane 1 will be placed on the left, while pane 2 will be on the right.
-If the device rotates, the app is spanned across a horizontal hinge or fold, or the width is smaller than the height of screen on large-screen device, pane 1 will be placed on the top and pane 2 will be on the bottom.
+When the app is spanned across a separating vertical hinge or fold, or when the width is larger than height of the screen on a large-screen device, pane 1 will be placed on the left, while pane 2 will be on the right.
+If the device rotates, the app is spanned across a separating horizontal hinge or fold, or the width is smaller than the height of screen on large-screen device, pane 1 will be placed on the top and pane 2 will be on the bottom.

-The TwoPaneLayout is able to assign children widths or heights according to their weights provided using the `TwoPaneScope.weight` modifier.
-If no weight is provided, the two panes will be displayed equally.
-The proportional layout only applies when the folding feature is not separating, meaning the foldable device is fully open or running on the large screen device.
-For dual-screen device with a hinge in the middle, the two panes would always layout equally.

-The TwoPaneLayout is able to assign children widths or heights according to their weights provided using the TwoPaneScope.weight modifier.

-- For large screens, if no weight is provided, the two panes will be displayed equally.
-If weight is provided, then the layout will be split up proportionally according to the weight.
-- For foldables with a separating folding feature, the two panes will always be split up according to the folding feature boundaries (with or without weight).
-A folding feature is considered separating when a foldable device is half-opened or has a hinge that physically divides the screens.
-If a foldable device does not have a separating folding feature, then it will either be treated as a large screen or a single screen depending on its size and the provided weight.
-- If running on regular single-screen device, there will be only one pane visible.
-The other pane will be overlaid and navigation will be available to switch between two panes, regardless the weight.
+## Add to your project

+1. Make sure you have `mavenCentral()` repository in your top level **build.gradle** file:

+    ```gradle
+    allprojects {
+        repositories {
+            google()
+            mavenCentral()
+         }
+    }
+    ```

+2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).

+    ```gradle
+    implementation "com.microsoft.device.dualscreen:twopanelayout:1.0.1-alpha01"
+    ```

+3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 31 or newer in the module-level **build.gradle** file.

+    ```gradle
+    android {
+        compileSdkVersion 31

+        defaultConfig {
+            targetSdkVersion 31
+        }
+        ...
+    }
+    ```

+4. Build layout with **TwoPaneLayout** or **TwoPaneLayoutNav**.
+Please refer to the [sample](https://github.com/microsoft/surface-duo-compose-sdk/tree/main/TwoPaneLayout/sample) and [nav sample](https://github.com/microsoft/surface-duo-compose-sdk/tree/main/TwoPaneLayout/nav_sample) for more details.

+## API reference

+The sections below describe how to use and customize TwoPaneLayout for different scenarios.
+Please refer to the [TwoPaneLayout documentation](https://docs.microsoft.com/dual-screen/android/jetpack/compose/two-pane-layout) for more details.

+To learn more about common use cases for two-pane layouts, please check out the [dual-screen user interface patterns](https://docs.microsoft.com/dual-screen/introduction#dual-screen-app-patterns).

+### TwoPaneLayout

+The main TwoPaneLayout constructors both accept parameters for a modifier, [pane mode](#pane-mode), and content to show in pane 1 and pane 2.
+The second constructor also accepts a `NavHostController` parameter, which is useful for accessing navigation information in your app.

 ```kotlin
 @Composable